marshmallow-code/marshmallow/docs/quickstart.rst

 Validation
 ----------

-:meth:`Schema.load` (and its JSON-decoding counterpart, :meth:`Schema.loads`) raises a :exc:`ValidationError <marshmallow.exceptions.ValidationError>` error when invalid data are passed in.
+`Schema.load <marshmallow.Schema.load>` (and its JSON-decoding counterpart, `Schema.loads <marshmallow.Schema.loads>`) raises a :exc:`ValidationError <marshmallow.exceptions.ValidationError>` error when invalid data are passed in.
 You can access the dictionary of validation errors from the `ValidationError.messages <marshmallow.exceptions.ValidationError.messages>` attribute.
 The data that were correctly deserialized are accessible in `ValidationError.valid_data <marshmallow.exceptions.ValidationError.valid_data>`.
 Some fields, such as the :class:`Email <fields.Email>` and :class:`URL <fields.URL>` fields, have built-in validation.

 .. code-block:: python